drewblasius/lfsr/README.md

 # lsfr
-Linear Feedback Shift Register experimentation in Python Project is from spring of 2013.
+Linear Feedback Shift Register experimentation in Python.

+Project is from spring of 2013.